 Sportswashing is the act of using sport to improve a company’s image.
 Many companies use sport to make themselves look good and to distract from things that they don’t want people to know about.
 The LIV Golf league is a perfect example of this.
 The league is new and has generated a lot of controversies, which has drawn attention away from the fact that LIV Golf Investments is owned by Saudi Arabia’s Public Investment Fund.
 Saudi Arabia has a very poor human rights record, and many people believe that the league is being used to sportwash the country’s image.

-As the 150th Open Championship kicks off at St Andrew’s, all eyes are on the LIV Golf league and its many controversies.
-CEO Greg Norman has been asked not to attend pre-tournament festivities, and 23 of the LIV golfers are expected to play in the Open Championship this week.
+As the prestigious 150th Open Championship commences at St Andrew’s, all eyes are on the LIV Golf league and its recent controversies.
+Despite the buzz surrounding it, CEO Greg Norman has been disinvited from the pre-tournament festivities while 23 LIV golfers gear up to compete in the championship this week.

 Watch the LIV Golf broadcast on YouTube here

 For more information visit LIVGolf.com